Leon-Sander/stacker.news_python_library/README.md

 # StackerNews GraphQL API Wrapper
+## This code is under development, many functions might not work, I will fix it in the coming days and weeks.
 This Python module provides a wrapper around the StackerNews GraphQL API.
 It handles the basic operations such as logging in, fetching items, searching, and other functionalities provided by the API.

 ## Setup